uncenter/learn/beginner-projects/README.md

 26. [ ] Create a program that implements a database.
 The fields are hard-coded, and the data is saved in a binary file.
 Although this isn't really flexibility, you aren't relying on any external libraries or functions.
 27. [ ] Create a command-line todo list.
 Users should be able to add, complete and delete items.
 Bonus: use a database (eg SQLite) to persist todo items between program runs.

 ## Expert

+27. [ ] Photo manipulation (https://youtu.be/8ext9G7xspg?t=7535) (Extra: add GUI)
-- [ ] Write a program which acts like a personal planner.
+28. [ ] Write a program which acts like a personal planner.
 A user can input an event, note things to-do on a certain date.
 28. [ ] Make a Markov chain generator.
 Read text from a source, create a histogram and allow different prefix lengths.
-See [Think Python](http://greenteapress.com/thinkpython2/html/thinkpython2014.html#sec159) for info.
+See [Think Python](http://greenteapress.com/thinkpython2/html/thinkpython2014.html#sec159 or https://youtu.be/8ext9G7xspg?t=9109) for info.
 29. [ ] Noughts and crosses game.
 30. [ ] Create a Youtube video downloader
 31. [ ] Write an OS (https://os.phil-opp.com/)